remichu-ai/gallama/README.md

 Current the library implement it via a combination of prompting, XML tag and format enforcement.

+To be able to use Artifact mode effectively, you will need a good enough model, from our testing you will need minimally codestral 22B.
+70B+ models such as Qwen2 or Llama 3.1 will give the best result.

-As Artifact feature is most useful for interaction instead of via API, we do have a lightweight WebUI here using react which work with our Artifact System.
+As Artifact feature is most useful for interaction instead of via API, we do have a lightweight WebUI here which work with our Artifact System.

 If using python, you can interact with the UI as following.